cockroachdb/docs/src/current/cockroachcloud/create-your-cluster.md

 This page guides you through the process of creating a {{ site.data.products.dedicated }} cluster using the [Cloud Console](https://cockroachlabs.cloud).

+You can also use the following to create a {{ site.data.products.dedicated }} cluster instead:

-To use the Cloud API instead, refer to [Use the Cloud API: Create a New Cluster]({% link cockroachcloud/cloud-api.md %}#create-a-new-cluster).
+- The Cloud API, refer to [Use the Cloud API: Create a New Cluster]({% link cockroachcloud/cloud-api.md %}#create-a-new-cluster).

-It is also possible to use the [Terraform provider for CockroachDB Cloud ](https://github.com/cockroachdb/terraform-provider-cockroach) to manage your cluster configuration with an [Infrastructure as code
+- The [Terraform provider for CockroachDB Cloud ](https://github.com/cockroachdb/terraform-provider-cockroach).
+Use the Terraform provider to manage your cluster configuration with an [Infrastructure as code
 ](https://en.wikipedia.org/wiki/Infrastructure_as_code) approach.
 Refer to: [Provision a CockroachDB Cloud Cluster with Terraform](provision-a-cluster-with-terraform.html?filters=dedicated).

 {{site.data.alerts.callout_info}}